Sea Urchin Soup

 EYW wants your food stories!

-What: Black-eyed beans, known as binch, are a staple in Sierra Leone, providing a welcome change of pace from the myriad leafy stews and nutty soups.
+Black-eyed beans, known as binch, are a staple in Sierra Leone, providing a welcome change of pace from the myriad leafy stews and nutty soups.
 Often served with boiled plantains, gari (shredded fermented cassava), or yams—with a hefty helping of palm oil, of course—these beans are especially popular for breakfast.
-We think the locals are on to something here: Spicy, hearty, and nutritious, binch makes damn good “chop.”
+We think the locals are on to something here: Spicy, hearty, and nutritious, binch makes darn good “chop.”

-Where: Pictured is a breakfast we found on the street in Bo: binch and yams, from a vendor on Kissy Town Rd. across from the Sir Milton Hotel.
+Where: Pictured is a typical Sierra Leonean breakfast we found on the street in Bo: binch and yams, from a vendor on Kissy Town Rd. across from the Sir Milton Hotel.
 The food looked fresh (and was covered with a lid—necessary in dusty Bo), but as a precaution, we quickly rinsed the plastic bowl handed us with mineral water and used our own utensils.

 When: This was served at breakfast, around 9:30am.